p4gauntlet/pruner/README.md

 TypeInference
 ```

-## Replace variables
+### Replace Variables

-### Required preceding passes
+#### Required Preceding Passes

 - Generic Passes once
 - `ResolveReferences and TypeInference` every pass

-### Parameters
+#### Parameters
 - None

-### Description
+#### Description

-This pass tries to replace each variable with a literal and checks if the bug remained, for example it might turn the expressions `aVar + bVar` to `16w0 + 10w0` depending upon the bitwidth of the variables.
-We do this to aid the subsquent pass (i.e Extended unused declarations) which tries to remove all unused decelarations from the program, so this pass frees up more variables to be removed by the next pass.
+This pass tries to replace each variable with a literal and checks if the bug remained.
+For example, it might turn the expressions `aVar + bVar` to `16w0 + 10w0` depending upon the bit width of the variables.
+We do this to aid the subsequent pass (i.e Extended unused declarations) which tries to remove all unused declarations from the program.
+This pass frees up more expressions and declarations, that can then be removed by the next pass.

-## Extended remove unused declarations

-### Required preceding passes
+### Extended Remove Unused Declarations

+#### Required Preceding Passes

 - Generic Passes once
 - Replace variables

-### Parameters
+#### Parameters
 - None

-### Description
+#### Description

-This is a subclass of `P4::RemoveUnusedDeclarations` where we try to agressively remove all unused declarations as opposed to the conserative approach followed by p4c since we don't care about semantic preserving but rather only about saving the bug.
+This is a subclass of `P4::RemoveUnusedDeclarations` where we try to aggressively remove all unused declarations as opposed to the conservative approach of P4C.
+We do not care about maintaining the functionality of the program only about the bug that exists in it.

----

-## Current Order of the applied passes

-- Statement pruning
-- Expression pruning
-- Boolean expression pruning
-- Generic passes // this starts the compiler pruning phase
-- Replace variables
-- Extended remove unused declarations